pha5echange/eng-tools/README.md

 A full manifest can be found at the end of this readme file.

-USAGE:
+REQUIREMENTS:

 To use ENG-Tools you will require the following:

 1) An Echonest Developer account, and an API key (from https://developer.echonest.com/account/register)

-2) A text file called 'apikey.txt' containing your API key, in the same folder as the scripts
+2) A text file called 'apikey.txt' containing your Echonest API key, in the same folder as the scripts

 3) Python 2.7, the 'pyen' library (from https://github.com/plamere/pyen), the 'matplotlib' library (from http://matplotlib.org), the 'scipy' library (from http://www.scipy.org), and the 'networkx' library (from https://networkx.github.io/).
 It is likely that the 'community' library (https://bitbucket.org/taynaud/python-louvain) and the 'igraph' library will be used in later versions; the Python version of iGraph can be obtained from http://igraph.org/python/

-When you have these, proceed as follows:
+USAGE:

 1) Run 'eng_list.py'.